aal55/Mini-Project-1/section2.md

 #### Support for Emergency Fixes:

+Github supports hotfix branches which allows you to make any emergency changes, knowing that the hotfix will only contain your emergency fix.
+There’s no risk of accidentally merging in new development at the same time.

 ## Terminology:

 Repository: This is your project.
 It contains all the files and the changes made.